Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Gen Z (1997-2012)

-Digital natives who value diversity, innovation, and social responsibility, Gen Zers prioritize flexibility, mental health support, and career development.
+The digital-first generation.
+Gen Zers value diversity, innovation, and social responsibility, and prioritize flexibility, mental health support, and purpose-led work environments.

-While every generation shares common desires—such as work-life balance, fair compensation, and interesting work—the way these needs are expressed and fulfilled varies significantly.
-As Canadian HR Reporter notes, employers must tailor their approaches to meet these diverse expectations effectively.
+While every generation shares common desires such as work-life balance, fair compensation, and interesting work, the way these needs are expressed and fulfilled varies significantly.
+As Canadian HR Reporter notes, small business owners who tailor their approach to these diverse expectations are better equipped to attract, engage, and retain talent across all age groups.

 The Competitive Advantage vs. The Challenges of a Multi-Generational Workforce